Tenacare Country Day School

 |Q. ||What are the major admission entry points at Tenacre School?|

 Tenacre enrolls students at every grade level.
-The major entry points are Pre-Kindergarten, Kindergarten, Grade 1 and Grade 3.
+However, the major entry points are Pre-Kindergarten, Kindergarten, Grade 1 and Grade 3.
 Additional openings at all grade levels are created through possible attrition each year.
 Tenacre uses a team-teaching model at all grade levels, allowing for at most, a 13:1 student teacher ratio in the homeroom.

 |Q. ||Does Tenacre have a Sibling Acceptance policy?|